 With the growing number of urban planning regulations hospital gardens are flooded by cars.
-The full parking need of any hospital must be arranged within its own plot, which on the long term is possible only with basement garages.
-Fortunately, the great structural span required by hospital functions is beneficial for the situation of the parking lots (~7,5m).
+The total parking need of any hospital must be arranged within its own plot, which is possible only in basement garages.
+Fortunately, the large structural spans required by hospital functions also fit to the requirements of the parking lots (7,5-9,0 m or even more).